ppezzull/Scaffold-Privy-AA/README.md

 Visit your app on: `http://localhost:3000`.
 You can interact with your smart contract using the `Debug Contracts` page.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

-**Important**: Make sure to set up both your Alchemy API key and Privy project ID in the `.env.local` file.
-The Alchemy API key is required to access Ethereum networks, and the Privy project ID is needed for social login functionality.
-Without these, your dApp will not work properly.
+**Important**: Make sure to set up both your Alchemy API key (optional if only using localhost) and Privy project ID in the `.env.local` file.
+The Alchemy API key is required to access public Ethereum networks, and the Privy project ID is needed for social login functionality.
+Without these, your dApp may not work as expected.

 Run smart contract test with `yarn foundry:test`